-Do I have the copyrights to songs I made?
+Do I own the copyrights to songs I made?

 Edited

 Copyrights are complex, and vary by region!
-To ensure you have the most up-to-date information, we suggest reaching your local copyright office before applying.
+To ensure you have the most up-to-date information, we suggest contacting your region's copyright office before applying.

 It is important to know there is a difference between ownership and copyrights.
 It is often said that if you come up with something on your own, you automatically assume the rights to it.
 In music, there are several other factors that help determine rights beyond ownership.